bhjortsberg/nubecli/readme.md

 # Usage

-The wanted operation is passed as a command to the tools.
+The wanted operation is passed as a command to the tool.
 The help usage shows the available commands.

 ```